 - Add a fume board, or

-- Use a bee escape (either added to your inner cover or as a separate board).
+- Use a bee escape (either by using a device that attaches to your inner cover or using a specially designed board).

 We’ll explain each of these bee removal methods and discuss their pros and cons.